MohammedMahmud/MLR-House-Price/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home."

-Kaggle competition
-House Prices: Predict sales prices and practice feature engineering, RFs, and gradient boosting.
+Kaggle competition:House Prices~ Predict sales prices.